TIE KNOTS THE FUN AND EASY WAY

 Knot Terminology Knot & Rope Safety Rope Properties Contact About Facebook

-Global Search: In response to many requests, we have added a Search Field on the left.
-Google provides the results for your search.
-Try looking for a knot ("bowline"), a type of knot ("hitch") or a topic ("scouting requirements").
+New Features: We added an Arborist Section, a "Loop" Button on the animations and a Global Search Field (on the left); try looking for a knot ("bowline"), a type of knot ("hitch") or a topic ("scouting requirements").

 Updated: Our Apps have now all been updated to Version 4.0 and include: The Midshipman's Hitch, The Quick Trucker's Knot, The Heaving Line Knot, The Davy Knots, The Stevedore Stopper Knot, The Siberian (Evenk) Hitch, and Soft Shackles.